Adith-Grokr/NewYorkCityAnalysis/README.md

 Our analysis leverages three datasets from NYC Open Data:
 - **NYPD Complaint Data**: Information on reported incidents and complaints, allowing for insights into crime trends and public safety concerns.
 - **FDNY and NYPD Response Times**: Data on emergency response times, highlighting the effectiveness and speed of emergency services across boroughs.
-- **311 Service Requests**: Records of service requests from the public, giving insight into issues and needs across NYC.
+- **NYPD Arrest Data__Year-to-Date__20241112:** Records of arrests made by the NYPD year-to-date (as of November 12, 2024) provide insights into crime patterns and enforcement activities.
+Analyzing arrest data alongside reported incidents can offer a more comprehensive view of criminal activity.

 ### Project Objectives

 1. **Analyze Crime Trends**: Identify patterns in reported incidents, including high-frequency crime categories and neighborhoods with elevated complaint rates.
 2. **Evaluate Emergency Response Times**: Assess average response times across boroughs and incident types to determine where improvements could be made.
-3. **Examine Public Service Requests**: Explore common issues reported to NYC's 311 service and analyze the geographic distribution of these requests.
+3. **Exploration of Arrest Trends:** Analyzing trends in arrests by crime type, location, and time of day (using arrest data) can provide valuable insights into patterns of criminal activity.
+This information can be used to inform targeted policing strategies and resource allocation.

 ### Data Sources
 The datasets used in this project were sourced from [NYC Open Data](https://opendata.cityofnewyork.us/):
 1. **NYPD Complaint Data**
 2. **FDNY and NYPD Response Times**
-3. **311 Service Requests**
+3. **NYPD Arrest Data__Year-to-Date__20241112s**

 ## Project Structure